chrissobolewski/htmm/_notes/personal-finance.md

+---
+title: Personal finance
+---

 This is the node that captures notes related to my interest in *Personal Finance*.
-This note will serve as a hub for accessing ideas relevant to my [[blog]].
+This note will serve as a hub for accessing ideas relevant to this blog.

-Managing your *Personal Finance* wisely is a good way to [[take-care-of-your-future-self]].
+Managing your *Personal Finance* wisely is a good way to [[Take care for your future self]].

-#hub